tyron12233/AnyaCooked/README.md

 # Kitchen Chaos

 A simpler version of *Overcooked*, currently single player, one level.
-Playable with keyboard and gamepad.
+Playable with keyboard and gamepad.<br>
+Implementation of multiplayer is ongoing.
 ***
 ### Overview
 The player is enclosed in a kitchen.
 Recipes are lining up.
 The player has to use correct ingredients to deliver a correct recipe.
 Vegetables and cheese have to be chopped, the meat has to be fried and everything has to be combined in a bun on a plate.
 The player has to deliver as many recipes as (s)he can before the level timer runs out.
 There is currently a limited selection of recipes available.